MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-bot-response.md

 # Format your bot response

-While large language models (LLMs) significantly enhance your bot’s capabilities, they can be inconsistent and often require careful fine-tuning to behave as intended.
+While large language models (LLMs) significantly enhance your bot’s capabilities, they can be inconsistent and often require careful modifications to behave as intended.
 Feedback from users is helpful in assessing the performance of your bot in a real-world scenario and enables you to make effective and targeted upgrades.

 Microsoft Teams allows you to enable feedback buttons in the messages your bot sends.
 Users can select these buttons to provide feedback about the quality of the message.
 An optional form appears that allows them to provide more detailed and specific feedback about the message.